Nanofus/novel.js/README.md

 - `playSound` - Play a sound with the chosen name upon entering the scene.
 - `startMusic` - Start a music loop with the chosen name.
 - `endMusic` - End a music loop with the chosen name.
+- `executeJs` - JavaScript to be executed when the scene is loaded.
+You can access the game data through the `data.game` object.
 - `saveGame` - Saves the game in the way defined in `settings.saveMode` upon entering the scene.
 Value can be anything, works as long as it is defined.
 - `loadGame` - Loads the game in the way defined in `settings.saveMode` upon entering the scene.
 Value can be anything, works as long as it is defined.
 - `choices` - Required (not enforced).
 A list of choices available in the scene.